memidhun/Roady/README.md

 # Additional Demos
 ![Predictor](https://github.com/user-attachments/assets/7ebeab1b-3836-4f3f-b5ed-3b165f351ca7)
+*This is footage of a model we trained to predict steerin angles and identify sloppy turnings and to check if proper steering inputs are being provided to the vehicle.
 ## Team Contributions
 - Sidharth V Menon: Model creation, debugging, Git management
 - Midhun Mathew: Arduino programming, circuitry, web page development